Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 For each backend, the first job in the session waits its turn in the queue normally, but while the session is active, subsequent jobs within the same session take priority over any other queued jobs.
 If no jobs that are part of the active session are ready, the session is deactivated (paused), and the next job from the regular fair-share queue is run.
 See :ref:`ttl` for more information.

-Session jobs still run one at a time.
-Therefore, jobs that belong to a session still queue up while one is running, but you do not have to wait for it to complete before submitting more jobs and they do not go through the fair-share queue.
+A quantum processor still executes one job at a time.
+Therefore, jobs that belong to a session still need to wait for their turn if one is already running.

 .. note::
     * Systems jobs such as calibration have priority over session jobs.